BabylonJS/Documentation/content/features/featuresDeepDive/lights/rsmgi.md

 ### GI algorithm

-Once the RSM textures have been generated, we can use them to calculate the GI contribution according to the formula described in the article referenced in the **Historical context** section.
+Once the RSM textures have been generated, we can use them to calculate the GI contribution according to the formula described in the article referenced in the [Historical background](#historical-background) section.

 During final rendering, when we calculate the color of a pixel, we gather the light from all the VPLs to generate the final color.

-Depending on the size of the RSM texture, this can represent a lot of calculations, which is why we generally limit ourselves to the VPLs located inside a circle centered on the pixel we're shading, after projecting this pixel inside the RSM texture (the circle is defined by its *radius* in the RSM texture).
+Depending on the size of the RSM texture, this can represent a lot of calculations, which is why we generally limit ourselves to the VPLs located inside a circle (a disk, in fact) centered on the pixel we're shading, after projecting this pixel inside the RSM texture (the circle is defined by its *radius* in the RSM texture).
 The reasoning is as follows: pixels in the RSM texture close to the (projected) pixel we're shading are also close in 3D world space.
 This isn't always true, but it's a pretty good approximation.

 We could, however, still have many VPLs inside this circle, so another parameter of the algorithm is the *number of samples* we want to take inside this circle.
 The VPLs will be chosen randomly within the circle (see article for details), up to the number of samples chosen.